Academic Integrity

 The Honor Council will then excuse all parties and deliberate the merits of the case.
 In the event of a determination of “guilty”, the Council will also deliberate the sanctions to be applied.
 All decisions of the Honor Council take the form of recommendations to the vice president for academic affairs, who is responsible for notifying the accused and the accuser of the results, and for enforcing the sanctions.

-The accused may appeal the decision of the Honor Council in writing to the president of the college within a period of 5 days.
-The president will review the case on procedural and substantive grounds.
+The accused may, within a period of five days, appeal the decision of the Honor Council to the Provost and Dean of the College, who will review the case on its substantive and procedural grounds.

 Latest News